-where $[ \cdots ]_\mathrm{G}$ is the Gauss symbol giving the integer part of the argument, and $N_c = 2 W k_F/\pi$ with $[N_c]_\mathrm{G}$ representing the number of the propagating channels.
+where $[ \cdots ]_\mathrm{G}$ is the Gauss symbol giving the integer part of the argument, and $N_c = 2 W k_F/\pi$, where $[N_c]_\mathrm{G}$ represents the number of propagating channels.
 The index $\mathbb{Z}$ becomes finite only in the presence of the PSH ($\lambda \neq 0$).
-According to the Atiyah-Singer index theorem~\cite{ikegaya_15,ikegaya_16(1),ikegaya_18,ikegaya_17}, the $|\mathbb{Z}|$ ZESs can stay robustly at zero-energy even in the presence of potential disorders, and therefore they can penetrate into the attached DN while retaining their $|\mathbb{Z}|$-fold degeneracy~\cite{ikegaya_15,ikegaya_16(1)}.
-In the presence of the chiral symmetry of $S_+$, each ZES can form the perfect Andreev reflection channel at zero-energy~\cite{ikegaya_16(1), fulga_11}.
-This explains the ZBC quantization in Eq.~(\ref{eq:quantization}).
+According to the Atiyah--Singer index theorem~\cite{ikegaya_15,ikegaya_16(1),ikegaya_18,ikegaya_17}, the $|\mathbb{Z}|$ ZESs can robustly remain at zero-energy even in the presence of potential disorders; they can therefore penetrate into the attached DN while retaining their $|\mathbb{Z}|$-fold degeneracy~\cite{ikegaya_15,ikegaya_16(1)}.
+In the presence of the chiral symmetry of $S_+$, each ZES can form a perfect Andreev reflection channel at zero-energy~\cite{ikegaya_16(1), fulga_11}, which explains the ZBC quantization in Eq.~(\ref{eq:quantization}).

-We here note that the number of stable zero-energy states in typical \textit{fully-gapped} topological SCs is limited to a few.
-On the other hand, the present hybrid system can host the ZESs with high degree of degeneracy at zero-energy.
-When we assume $\mu = 2\mathrm{meV}$, $\lambda = 10\mathrm{meV}\mathrm{nm}$ and $ m = 0.07 m_e$ with $m_e$ being the electron rest mass, for instance, we obtain $\mathbb{Z} \approx [0.128 N_c]_\mathrm{G}$, which means that almost $10 \%$ of the propagating channels contribute to the resonant transmission.
-Therefore, we can expect a drastic signature of the APE which should be easily observable in experiments.
+We here note that the number of stable ZESs in typical \textit{fully gapped} topological SCs is limited to a few.
+However, the present hybrid system can host the ZESs with a high degree of degeneracy at zero-energy.
+For instance, when we assume that $\mu = 2\mathrm{meV}$, $\lambda = 10\mathrm{meV}\mathrm{nm}$, and $ m = 0.07 m_e$, where $m_e$ is the electron rest mass, we obtain $\mathbb{Z} \approx [0.128 N_c]_\mathrm{G}$, which means that approximately $10\%$ of the propagating channels contribute to the resonant transmission.
+We can therefore reasonably expect a drastic signature of the APE, which should be easily detectable in experiments.